Searching for Electromagnetic Counterpart Candidates to GW231123: Data and Searching Method

-For all selected AGN flares, we retrieve their historical g and r band light curves from the ZTF forced photometry service \citep{masciNewForcedPhotometry2023}, following the recommended procedures\footnote{\url{https://irsa.ipac.caltech.edu/data/ZTF/docs/ztf\_forced\_photometry.pdf}}.
-The data span from 2018 March to 2025 October, extending the temporal baseline by nearly one year compared to \citet{heSystematicSearchAGN2025}.
-We then apply the flare detection algorithm described in \citet{heSystematicSearchAGN2025} to this extended dataset.
-The method fits the long-term AGN variability with a Gaussian process and simulates light curves to estimate the probability that a flare arises from intrinsic variability.
-Only events with low probability are retained, minimizing contamination from AGN fluctuations.
-The use of forced photometry, which reduces host galaxy contamination, combined with the longer baseline, enables a more reliable characterization of long-term AGN variability, making the analysis more accurate and robust.
+Unlike the AGNFCC constructed using light curves based on single-exposure images, we analyze forced-photometry light curves extracted at fixed source positions.
+This approach reduces host galaxy contamination presented in single-exposure science images.
+Combined with the longer temporal baseline, it enables a more reliable characterization of long-term AGN variability, making the analysis more accurate and robust.
 Since our search focuses on flares occurring after the GW trigger, the inclusion of the most recent data is particularly important for identifying potential counterparts to GW231123.

-Following the flare detection, we fit the light curve of each candidate with a Gaussian rise-exponential decay model: where $r_0$ is the baseline flux level, $A$ is the flare amplitude, $t_0$ is the peak time of the flare, and $t_{\mathrm{g}}$ and $t_{\mathrm{e}}$ are the rise and decay timescales, respectively.
+Following the flare detection, we fit the light curve of each candidate with a Gaussian rise-exponential decay model, as adopted in \citet{grahamLightDarkSearching2023}: where $r_0$ is the baseline flux level, $A$ is the flare amplitude, $t_0$ is the peak time of the flare, and $t_{\mathrm{g}}$ and $t_{\mathrm{e}}$ are the rise and decay timescales, respectively.
 This modeling, combined with visual inspection, allows us to apply a set of strict criteria to identify events that could be associated with GW231123.
 We first exclude flares flagged in the AGNFCC as known transients, such as supernovae, tidal disruption events, or blazars.
 For the remaining candidates, we require that the flare begins to rise only after the GW trigger and that it appears as a single, isolated outburst in the AGN's light curve.
 Finally, we retain only flares with rise and decay timescales between 3 and 200 days.
 This range effectively excludes short-lived artifacts, given the ZTF survey cadence, as well as long-term variability that is more likely to be attributable to intrinsic AGN activity.